krzyzanowskim/STTextView/README.md

 List of **TextKit 2** issues and bugs related to NSTextView and the TextKit framework I reported to Apple so far:

-- FB9856587: TextKit2 unexpected additional line fragment for last line
+- FB9856587: TextKit2 unexpected additional line fragment for the last line
 - FB9925766: NSTextSelectionNavigation.deletionRanges only works at the end of the word
 - FB9925647: NSTextLayoutManager.replaceContents(in range: with attributedString:) is documented but is not part of the public API
 - FB9907261: NSTextElementProvider.replaceContents(in:with:) does not replace content as documented
-- FB9692714: Rendering attributes does not draw properly
+- FB9692714: Rendering attributes do not draw properly
 - FB9886911: NSTextView can't properly layout and display long lines (this one is nasty since it causes the view "jump" whenever text attribute updates)
 - FB9713415: NSTextView drawInsertionPoint(in:color:turnedOn) is never called
 - FB9971054: NSLayoutManager.enumerateCaretOffsetsInLineFragment ignores starting location